-The players for the WNBA’s Atlanta Dream have done so much more than just “shutting up and dribbling” over the last year.
-Their accomplishments off the court have inspired athletes in every professional sports league in the U.S. and will have a lasting impact for years to come.
+The dream players for the WNBA’s Atlanta Dream have done so much more than just “shutting up and dribbling” over the last year; they defeated Kelly Loeffler.
+Their accomplishments off the court amid the black lives matter movement have inspired athletes in every professional sports league in the U.S. and will have a lasting impact for years to come.

-Back in July of 2020, Kelly Loeffler, part owner of the Atlanta Dream and former U.S. Senator for Georgia, wrote a letter to the WNBA’s commissioner Cathy Engelbert expressing her opposition to the league’s plan to allow players to wear warm-up jerseys with the words “Black Lives Matter” and “Say Her Name” on them.
+Back in July of 2020, Loeffler, co-owner of the Atlanta Dream, with Mary Brock, and former U.S. Senator for Georgia, wrote a letter to the WNBA’s commissioner Cathy Engelbert expressing her opposition to the league’s plan to allow players to wear warm-up jerseys with the words “Black Lives Matter” and “Say Her Name” on them.

 “The truth is, we need less — not more politics in sports.
 In a time when polarizing politics is as divisive as ever, sports has the power to be a unifying antidote, and now more than ever, we should be united in our goal to remove politics from sports,” Loeffler wrote.
 “I adamantly oppose the Black Lives Matter political movement, which has advocated for the defunding of police, called for the removal of Jesus from churches and the disruption of the nuclear family structure, harbored anti-Semitic views, and promoted violence and destruction across the country.”